hitorilabs/navi/README.md

 - MOBO - got lots of recommendations for this and saw a lot of vast.ai builds that use it
   - bought from ebay at ~$300 off from the Amazon price
   - main advantage is that you get 7 slots with full PCIE 4.0 x16 bandwidth
-- STORAGE - pretty smol, but >100MB transfer between my other machines is pretty solid
+- STORAGE - pretty smol, but won't be needing a ton on this machine yet because I'll be offloading to other machines
 - GPU - a steal considering that the sellers were a very well-off family w/ kids who were probably not thrashing these cards
 - CPU - a piece of crap, but I've never dealt with server parts before so I'm starting small.
   - The ebay guys are surprisingly reliable, I wonder where they get these parts from 🤔